Skip to main content

 If a request shows an error status, check the following:

-1. Open the Integrations page and confirm the affected integration is still showing as Connected.
+1. Open the Connections page and confirm the affected integration is still showing as Connected.

-2. If the integration shows Error, reconnect it by re-entering your credentials or completing the OAuth flow again.
+2. If the integration needs attention, reconnect it by running the hosted flow again.

 3. Check that your agent is calling a valid action for that integration.

-Use the filters to isolate errors from a specific integration.
-If you see a sudden spike in failures from one service, it often means credentials have expired or the service had an outage.
+Use filters to isolate one integration or action.
+If you see a sudden spike in failures from one service, it usually means the connection needs to be refreshed or the provider had an outage.